DwitrishaSaha/organicmaps/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the ideal solution**
-A clear and concise description of what you want to see in SARATHI.
+A clear and concise description of what you want to see in SAARTHI.

 **Describe alternatives you have considered**
-- How do you solve this issue now with SARATHI or other apps?
+- How do you solve this issue now with SAARTHI or other apps?
 - Attach any examples, screenshots, or screen recordings from other apps that help us to better understand the idea.